tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 #### 3a-[iii].
 Scheduler

-`The Scheduler is responsible of finding a suitable node to run newly created Pod(s).`
+`The Scheduler is responsible for scheduling Kubernetes pods on Worker Nodes by finding a suitable Worker Node to run newly created Pod(s).`

-The scheduler is another control plan component that manage the scheduling of Pods deployment on which node within a cluster.
-When a user deploy a new Pod, this new Pod require a node with enough resources to run on it.
-The scheduler will look in to all the nodes and select the most suitable node to run this new Pod on.
+Wether creating a Deployment, ReplicaSet, or a Pod, when a request to deploy a new Pod is received through the manifest YAML file, this file holds the Pod requirements such as the CPU, Memory, Networking, Storage, Affinity and much more.
+The scheduler is responsible to identify a suitable Worker Node to run this Pod on which satisfy all requirements of that Pod.
 The criteria that the scheduler use to chose the suitable node will not only be based on the required resources of the Pod but also will include additional criteria (if applicable) such as policies and affinity rules along with more criteria.

+The Scheduler is a controller that is managed by the Controller Manager and listens to pod creation events in the API server.
+The scheduler has two phases; `Scheduling cycle` (responsible for selecting a Worker Node) and the `Binding cycle` (Binds the selected Node to the newly created Pod and applies that change to the cluster).

+For the scheduler to choose the best node, it uses `filtering` and `scoring` operations.
+The scheduler filters that available nodes in the cluster and then apply a scoring to the filtered node to chose the best suitable node.
+In filtering, the scheduler finds the best-suited nodes where the pod can be scheduled.
+For example, if there are five worker nodes with resource availability to run the pod, it selects all five nodes.
+If there are no nodes, then the pod is unschedulable and moved to the scheduling queue.
+In the scoring phase, the scheduler ranks the nodes by assigning a score to the filtered worker nodes.
+The scheduler makes the scoring by calling multiple scheduling plugins.
+Finally, the worker node with the highest rank will be selected for scheduling the pod.
+If all the nodes have the same rank, a node will be selected at random.

+Pod have priorities, thus, the scheduler always places the high-priority pods ahead of the low-priority pods for scheduling.
+Also, in some cases, after the pod starts running in the selected node, the pod might get evicted or moved to other nodes.

+Custom schedulers can be created and multiple schedulers can run in a cluster along with the default scheduler controller.
+When a pod is deployed, custom scheduler can be specified in the pod manifest and the scheduling decisions will be taken based on the custom scheduler logic not the default scheduler controller.

 > _Reference_
 > - _Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on._<sup>Reference [13](#References)</sup>